-Posts from people who wanted their money back from her now infamous show in Belgrade, Serbia (her last public performance) where she was booed off stage.
+Posts from people who wanted their money back from her now-infamous show in Belgrade, Serbia (her last public performance) where she was booed off the stage.
 Even though their comments came prior to her death, people still felt the need to respond.

 Tour requests (obviously directed at Amy) have since been answered by both fans and “haters”— and when her unfinished tour dates remained listed several hours after her death was announced, people used the opportunity to poke fun.

 - Fan or possibly hater: “Good luck getting your money back now.”
 “She’s dead.”

 - Fan or possibly Hater: “She will never make it to Argentina.”

 - Hater: “1 upcoming tour date?
 Doubt it now lmao.”

 In the Twittershphere, an outburst of rage; her passing somewhat overshadowed the tragic events unfolding in Oslo, Norway.
 Sides were taken.
 Which event was more tragic, more deserving of media attention and what did this say about “us” for choosing this side?

 It’s not that what happened in Oslo is less tragic, less deserving of attention, it’s that people felt they knew Amy; she was somehow woven into their lives.
 Her death literally hit closer to home.
 The mere fact these two newsworthy events unfolded together is coincidence.
 Had her death happened days later, might people be less angry?